neutron-project/form-bundle/Resources/doc/autocomplete.md

 );
 ```

-In *AjaxController* you get parameter *term* which will help you to buid the query.
+In *AjaxController* you get parameter *term* which will help you to build the query.

-in the twig template add following code:
+In the twig template add following code:

 ``` jinja
 {% block stylesheets %}